Higher-Page Hodge Theory of Compact Complex Manifolds: Page- - -manifolds

 \begin{The} Let $X$ be an $n$-dimensional compact complex manifold.
-For every $p,q\in\{0,\dots , n\}$, the vector space $E_\infty^{p,\,q}(X)$ of type $(p,\,q)$ on the degenerating page of the Fr\"olicher spectral sequence of $X$ is {\bf canonically isomorphic} to the relevant graded module associated with the filtration (\ref{eqn:Hk-filtration}):
+For every $p,q\in\{0,\dots , n\}$, the vector space $E_\infty^{p,\,q}(X)$ of type $(p,\,q)$ on the degenerating page of the Fr\"olicher spectral sequence of $X$ is {\bf naturally isomorphic} to the graded module associated with the filtration (\ref{eqn:Hk-filtration}):